-B.A. from Wesleyan University in 1977 and a M.B.A. from the Tuck School of Business at Dartmouth College in 1982.
+• B.A. from Wesleyan University in 1977 and a M.B.A. from the Tuck School of Business at Dartmouth College in 1982.
+Mr. Beck holds Chartered Investment Counselor and Chartered Financial Analyst designations.
 Mr. Beck has been a partner of the firm since 1988.
 Before joining, Mr. Beck held positions at Standish, Ayer & Wood and I.B.M.
+He is a member of the board of directors of Medrobotics Corp., a surgical robotics company.